- Represents the School at University level, Faculty level and externally, and to promote the School’s academic reputation

 Module Organisers (also referred to as Module Leads) are responsible for the planning, organisation and delivery of the Module including timetabling and publishing reading lists, ensuring exam and reassessment questions are set and marked, the completion of module updates and reviews.
 The MB BS has a detailed role description for Module Organisers.
 Module organisers for other programmes should refer to the University guidance.
 For further guidance please speak to your Course Director or the Director of Learning & Teaching.

 CSED also offer training for this role.
-Details of any current courses can be found on the CSED pages of the Portal.
+Details of any current courses can be found on the Discover CSED portal pages.

 Each student must have a supervisory team of at least two research-active teachers, including a primary supervisor.
 Research-active members of faculty are encouraged to participate in the supervision of research students.
 All academic staff with doctorates, including staff with research experience, should aim to supervise at least one research student in a subject relevant to the School’s research strategy.